feathersui/feathersui-starling/documentation/help/markdown/skinning.md

 All skins and styles available on Feathers components are exposed as public properties.
 Styling a component is as simple as passing values to the appropriate setters.

-If you're using an example theme, you will also want to read [Extending Feathers Themes](extending-themes.html) to see how skins should be customized when using themes.
+If you're using an example theme, you will also want to read [Extending Feathers example themes](extending-themes.html) to see how skins should be customized when using themes.

-Let's look at a simple example of skinning a `Button` component:
+Let's look at a simple example of skinning a [`Button`](button.html) component:

 ``` code
 var button:Button = new Button();